Streampunk/dynamorse-deprecated/README.md

 Mac and linux users may have to prepend `sudo` to the above.

 Dynamorse depends on modules that use native C++ bindings that compile with node-gyp.
 To use these modules, you many need to install a C++ compiler and python on your system.
 On Windows, compilation has been tested using the community edition of Microsoft Visual Studio 2015.
+On Windows, node may need to be configured with:

+    npm config set msvs_version 2015 --global

 At this time, dynamorse is not intended for use as dependency in other projects.
 However, you may wish to install dynamorse locally in a `node_modules` sub-folder.
 In which case: